dankahle/comp-dkModal/README.md

 defaultFooter: undefined, // string, optional, ok, okcancel, yesno, if falsey hides footer };
 ```

+### config precedence
+Config options can be set globally via dkModalProvider.setDefaults(obj).
+Individual instance options can be set via dkModal service call, and via data attributes on both the modal and the dkModalTrigger element.
+The precedence of these options are (from highest to lowest):

+1) service call opts, this includes dkModalTrigger data attrs which get rolled up into a serivce call
+2) dk-modal element data attrs
+3) provider setDefaults()
+4) var defaults in provider

 ### positioning
 By default, modal is positioned in center of viewport.
 Other options are: offset px or % from left and top of viewport (offsetLeft, offsetTop), and with respect to a target element (target, targetSide, targetVert, targetOffset).